 1. Receive an exemption from the Rabbanut

 All Israelis citizens are required to serve in the IDF.
 In order to do Sherut Leumi you must request, and receive, a religious exemption (Ptor) from completing your compulsory army service.

-If you have not received your initial call-up to the army (Tzav Rishon) yet, but would like to get the Ptor earlier than your draft date, the first step is to go to the IDF Induction Center (Lishkat Hagiyus) to open up a file.
-This process may take some time so please take that into consideration.
-If you have already received your Tzav Rishon, you will not need to do this.
+If you have not yet received your initial call-up to the army (Tzav Rishon), but would like to get the Ptor earlier than your draft date, you may do so.

 You must obtain your Ptor at least 90 days before your enlistment date.
 If you do not receive your Ptor in time, the army may decide to enlist you.

 - Create a list of your top 3 fields of interest (for example, working with kids/ in an office/ old age home etc.).

 - Consider whether you’d like to stay close to home or are willing to live farther away.